Ryhon0/sam/README.md

 SAM
 ===

-Software Automatic Mouth - Tiny Speech Synthesizer This is the StarCrystal Team fork.
+Software Automatic Mouth - Tiny Speech Synthesizer.

+This is the StarCrystal Team fork.

 What is SAM?